 Asus claims that Zenbook Edition 30 has got a battery life of almost 14 hours with the screenpad off and nearly 9 hours with screenpad ON, but how true is that?

 The above numbers are based on tests, and it varies with usage by user to user.
 As far as I tested, it doesn’t even go near to the claimed numbers.
 The battery life of Zenbook Edition 30 is as weak as the ones I tested before.
 The laptop lasts for almost 5 hours when running on low brightness, best battery life setting, and with ScreenPad 2.0 turned OFF.
 The battery life goes even lower when running on medium brightness, ScreenPad 2.0 turned ON, etc. I guess I don’t have to mention the numbers explicitly.
 With the 65W power adapter, the laptop takes almost 2.5 hours for a complete charge.

 Pros & Cons

 - Battery Life

 The Zenbook Edition 30 is priced at £1499.99 [Rs.
 1.38L] and is available on Amazon.
 Note that the limited edition is not available in India.

-The Zenbook Edition 30 got everything that you look for in a 13-inch laptop but there are a few exceptions.
-It has a premium design, brilliant display, decent performance, and good sound quality, but the poor battery life is a huge setback.
+The Zenbook Edition 30 got everything that you look for in a 13-inch laptop, but there are a few exceptions.
+It has a premium design, brilliant display, decent performance, and pleasant sound quality, but the poor battery life is a huge setback.
 Even though Screenpad 2.0 is a novel approach for productivity, the applications are still limited.
 Considering the design aesthetics, I recommend this laptop if you are a frequent business traveler or a CXO and would like to establish yourself as unique.